ntropika-labs/potion-protocol/README.md

 For ease of maintenance we have a single `package.json` file in the root of the monorepo, which lists all dependencies for all projects.
 Each project then has it's own `package.json` listing all scripts that can be run against that particular project.
-To enanche the development experience we are making use of Yarn workspaces togheter with Nx to simplify and coordinate issuing commands for different projects.
+To enchance the development experience we are making use of Yarn workspaces togheter with Nx to simplify and coordinate issuing commands for different projects.
 For example:

 ```bash